What sort of theme do I have?) you may have noticed a gadget in the blog-footer called attribution. This gives credit to:

-- The template designer
+- The theme designer

-(Even though s/he only designed the structure, not the colour, font and gadget layout combination that you're using - and readers who aren't familiar with Blogger probably won't understand the distinction between your work and the template-programmer)
+(Even though s/he only designed the structure, not the colour, font and gadget layout combination that you're using - and readers who aren't familiar with Blogger probably won't understand the distinction between your work and the theme-programmer)

 - The copyright owner of the background photo you're using